st-mn/ml-trader-bot-web-front/README.md

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, fork or clone the repository:

-1. Clone the repository:

    ```bash
    git clone https://github.com/st-mn/ml-trader-bot-web-front.git